Polymita picta: Description

+Conservation

-These shells are sought after by poachers and used to make jewelry and trinkets.
+The snails' shells are sought after by poachers and used to make jewelry and trinkets.
 As a result, the species has become endangered.
-It is a protected species since 1943 by the Cuban legislation which prohibits the export except for scientific reasons.
+It is a protected species since 1943 under a law that prohibits its export except for scientific reasons.

+Biology

-BiologyPolymita picta mainly feeds on lichen, moss and on fungal biofilms present on bark and leaves.
+Polymita picta mainly feeds on lichen, moss and on fungal biofilms present on bark and leaves.
 The life cycle lasts about 15 months, with breeding time during the wet season (September- October).
 The snails become dormant in the dry season (December- beginning of May).